Back to Posts

 The Federal Moratorium Debate

-A particularly contentious proposal that dominated recent AI policy discussions was an attempt to impose a 10-year moratorium on state AI regulations.
+A particularly contentious proposal that dominated AI policy discussions was an attempt to impose a 10-year moratorium on state AI regulations.
 Initially introduced as part of President Trump's One Big Beautiful Bill budget reconciliation package, the provision would have prevented states from enforcing their own AI laws for a decade.

-The moratorium, championed by Republican Senator Ted Cruz of Texas, was designed to prevent what supporters called a "regulatory cacophony" of conflicting state policies.
+The moratorium, championed by Republican Sen. Ted Cruz of Texas, was designed to prevent what supporters called a "regulatory cacophony" of conflicting state policies.
 Proponents argued that navigating 50 different regulatory frameworks would stifle innovation, create compliance burdens particularly harmful to smaller companies, and potentially hamper America's competitive position against China in AI development.

 Tech industry leaders, including OpenAI CEO Sam Altman, had expressed support for federal preemption, with Altman noting it would be "very difficult to imagine us figuring out how to comply with 50 different sets of regulation."

 However, the proposal faced overwhelming bipartisan opposition from state officials.
-In a remarkable display of unity, a coalition of 17 Republican governors led by Arkansas Governor Sarah Huckabee Sanders sent a letter to congressional leadership opposing the moratorium.
+In a remarkable display of unity, a coalition of 17 Republican governors led by Arkansas Gov. Sarah Huckabee Sanders sent a letter to congressional leadership opposing the moratorium.
 The governors argued that "AI is already deeply entrenched in American industry and society; people will be at risk until basic rules ensuring safety and fairness can go into effect."

 A bipartisan group of 40 state attorneys general also sent a letter to Congress voicing objections to the proposal as violative of state sovereignty and their efforts to protect consumers.
 After significant pushback, lawmakers attempted to modify the proposal by shortening the timeframe to five years and exempting certain categories of state laws.
 Despite these concessions, the revised proposal still faced criticism for containing language that would undermine state laws deemed to place an "undue or disproportionate burden" on AI systems.